harry661/Petflix/PROMPT_HISTORY.md

 - "The add image layout seems slightly broken after addng guidance text"
 - "give me a working image link for a hamster"
 - "I cant remove or replace the text in the image upload field.
 I remove all teh characters then this comes back endlessly"
+- "This user's profile photo is appearing on their profile or videos.
+SmallFurry is the user"
+- "Why is the top right profile icon circular now? this should be square i didnt ask you to change this"
+- "When signed in as smallfurry the top right profile pic doesnt appear correctly like the rest"

 ### Testing & Deployment
 - "start the backend"